DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-6-ect-ideas-for-observation.md

 - Who do they speak to?
 - How do they overcome barriers?

-## Observation focus: Adapting ‘in the moment’
+## Observation focus: Adapting 'in the moment'

 ### Possible focus during the observation:

-- Did the teacher show that they were ‘adapting in the moment’ to pupils’ needs?
+- Did the teacher show that they were 'adapting in the moment' to pupils' needs?
 - How did the teacher know that he/she needed to adapt?
 - What did they do?
 - Did it have an impact on the pupils?